 Cluster feeding can be physically and emotionally draining for parents.
 Very often, parents think that they are doing something wrong or that they are failing when their baby wants to feed non-stop.
 This happens because they have an idea of what ‘normal’ feeding looks like and they think that cluster feeding is not normal.
 But remember, cluster feeding is a normal part of development.
 Exhausting, absolutely, but it does not mean that you are doing anything wrong.

-Research in general shows that breastfeeding tends to be good for mothers’ mental health.
-However, when mothers’ expectations about breastfeeding are very different to their actual experience of breastfeeding, their mental health may suffer.
-It is therefore important that you understand well how breastfeeding works.
+In general, research shows that breastfeeding tends to be good for mothers’ mental health.
+However, when mothers’ expectations about breastfeeding are very different to their actual experience , their mental health may suffer.
+It is therefore important that you understand how breastfeeding works.

 It Is Important to Take Care of Yourself When Dealing with Cluster Feeding